Machine Learning Detection of Lithium Plating in Lithium-ion Cells: A Gaussian Process Approach: INTRODUCTION

 \section{INTRODUCTION}

-Fast charging is pivotal not only for accelerating electric-vehicle adoption but also for electrified aerospace applications—such as satellites—where mission timelines and energy availability demand rapid and reliable charge acceptance \cite{liu_challenges_2019, waldmann_li_2018}.
+Fast charging is pivotal not only for accelerating electric-vehicle adoption but also for electrified aerospace applications such as satellites, where mission timelines and energy availability demand rapid and reliable charge acceptance \cite{liu_challenges_2019, waldmann_li_2018}.
 In orbit, repeated short sun–eclipse cycles and limited thermal control expose cells to wide temperature swings, and charging under sub-ambient conditions is a well-established trigger for metallic lithium (Li) plating, a detrimental degradation phenomenon \cite{liu_challenges_2019, waldmann_li_2018, ng_low-temperature_2020, petzl_lithium_2015}.
-During high-rate charging, instead of being inserted into the anode as in the nominal reaction, lithium ions can be reduced and deposited as metallic Li on the anode surface.
-This loss of cyclable lithium accelerates capacity fade, while plated Li may evolve into dendrites that penetrate the separator, creating internal short circuits with catastrophic risks such as fire or explosion.
 Accordingly, Li plating is recognized as one of the most critical challenges of fast charging, making its early detection and prevention essential for both safety and lifetime \cite{waldmann_li_2018, ng_low-temperature_2020}.